-Archive messages with a single action
+Archive messages with a single action in Outlook 2016

 Items are still available on your phone or other devices via the Archive folder

 Note: Your Archive folder already exists, even if you've never used the feature before.
 You'll find it in your Outlook folder list.
+If you don't see the folder and you're using Outlook 2016, go to File > Office Account > Update Options > Update Now.

 Your message(s) will be moved to the Archive folder.
 If you archive a message by mistake, go to the Archive folder and move the message back to your Inbox.

-How does this relate to Online Archive?
+How is this different from Online Archive?

 Online Archive is a feature for Office 365 enterprise customers who have uncommonly large mailboxes.
 These customers can use an Online Archive to avoid deleting old mail.
 A user’s Online Archive acts somewhat like a second account in Outlook with its own folder structure.
 As a result, it isn’t included in searches performed from the Inbox.